THREE PRINCIPLES OF CIVIL DISOBEDIENCE:

 aftermath of violence is tragic bitterness.� Even though

-stronger spiritual dimension to Gandhi�s and King�s political activism.
+Thoreau cited Hindu scriptures in his book Walden, there is a much stronger spiritual dimension to Gandhi�s and King�s political activism.
 One could criticize them for violating the

 hallowed separation of politics from religion.
 This

 criticism, however, is unfounded.
-T
+The establishment clause

 does not ban the expression of religious views; rather, it proscribes